Quick answer — private boat to Capri prices (2026)

 Split among 6 to 8 people, a full-day private gozzo charter works out to 100 to 180 euros per person — barely more than a group tour, with an incomparably better experience.
 This is why private boat tour Capri prices represent some of the best value on the coast.

-What Is Typically Included
+What Is Included — And What Costs Extra

 A reputable operator should include the following in the price: